Christina Dieckmann

-Christina Dieckmann Jiménez (born April 22, 1977) is a Venezuelan model, actress, who participated in Miss Venezuela 1997 where she won a chance to go to Miss World.
-She then became a model and has worked for numerous advertising campaigns in Venezuela, U.S. and Brazil including Diet Pepsi.
+Christina Dieckmann Jiménez (born April 22, 1977) is a Venezuelan actress, model and beauty pageant titleholder who participated in Miss Venezuela 1997 where she won a chance to go to Miss World.
+She then became a model and has worked for numerous advertising campaigns in Venezuela, United States and Brazil including Diet Pepsi.
 She has also appeared in a variety of soap operas including as Cibele in Seus Olhos in Brazil and Dama y Obrero (2013 telenovela) in United States and in many other soap operas.